 5. How Will You Keep Me Updated on My Case?

-Think about how involved you want to be in your case and ask a personal injury lawyer how that might look in practice.
+Consider how involved you want to be in your case and ask a personal injury lawyer how that might look in practice.
 Even if you prefer to sit on the sidelines, you at least want to know who you’ll be speaking with if you ever have a question about your case.

-6. Do You Have Testimonials or References from past Clients?
+6. Do You Have Testimonials or References from Past Clients?

 Is the lawyer polite?
 Do they seem like they genuinely care about your wellbeing?
 Do they put you at ease and do everything in their power to remove stress from your plate?
 Ultimately, were past clients satisfied with their experience?